microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 Validation should confirm:

-* Each element in that is a power-of-two integer between 4 and 128 inclusive.
+* The metadata `kDxilRangedWaveSizeTag` points to a tuple of exactly three elements.
-  The third parameter may also be zero.
+* Each element of that tuple is a power-of-two integer between 4 and 128 inclusive or zero.
-* The minimum wave size is less than the maximum wave size.
+* However, the first element (minimum wave size) is not zero.
-* The preferred wave size is zero or lies between the minimum and maximum.
+* The second element (maximum wave size) is greater than the first element (minimum wave size) or zero.
-* Where validator version is less than 1.8, fail on shaders that use `RangedWaveSize`.
+* The third element (preferred wave size) is greater or equal to the first element (minimum wave size) and less than or equal to the second element (maximum wave size) or zero.
-* Validation should fail in an entry has both `RangedWaveSize` and `WaveSize` metadata.
+* Shaders with target shader model less than 6.8 that use `kDxilRangedWaveSizeTag` should fail.
-* Where validator version is greater than or equal to 1.8, fail when The tuple that the wave size range tag points to does not have exactly three elements.
+* Shaders with target shader model greater than or equal to 6.8 that use `kDxilWaveSizeTag` should fail.

 ### Runtime Additions